Children are in foster care in the state of Illinois

 Foster care is designed to protect children, but unfortunately, it can harm them further.

-Beyond the sheer number of children placed in foster care in Illinois, more than a third of them shuffle homes four or more times while they’re in care.
+Beyond the sheer number of children placed in foster care in Illinois, more than a third of them shuffle homes three or more times while they’re in care.
 They are placed in group facilities or homes with the nearest empty beds, not necessarily the homes best suited to help them heal from their trauma.

 The problem seems overwhelming, doesn’t it?
 So overwhelming, in fact, that — no matter how much it breaks your heart — it can be hard to know where to start.
 We felt that way too, at first.

 But, one thing is clearer now than ever before:

 As a foster family, you will receive trauma-informed training and practical, ongoing support as you open your door to a child… who will always be worth your risk.

 As a volunteer, you join a community who wraps around foster families with meals, supplies, childcare and prayer so, together, we can help bring hope and healing to children.